universal-meaning-map/ipld-mindmap-old-readme/README.md

 - `13/09/2018`: We've figured out a basic data structure to start.
 Defined in the section above
 - `18/09/2018`: We started exploring a first render: [ipld-mindmap-pts-render](https://github.com/arxiu/ipld-mindmap-pts-render)
 - `21/09/2018`: Documenting node identification.
 Documenting render format.
-- `26/09/2019`: Render shows basic nodes with mock data, nodes are selectable and can be navigated with arrow keys
+- `26/09/2018`: Render shows basic nodes with mock data, nodes are selectable and can be navigated with arrow keys
-- `27/09/2019`: Converting this repo in a React-Create-App static page.
+- `27/09/2018`: Converting this repo into a React-Create-App and the [ipld-mindmap-pts-render](https://github.com/arxiu/ipld-mindmap-pts-render) into a standalone component.